roseengineering/silicon5351/README.md

 <code>SI5351\_I2C.<b>disabled\_state</b>(state)</code>
 Set the state of each clock output when disabled.
 The possible disabled states for an output are low, high, high impedance, and never disabled.
 **state** A list of states ordered by clock output (clkout) number.
-Must use a predefined library constant for this state value.
+Must use a predefined library constant for each state value in the list.

 <code>SI5351\_I2C.<b>disable\_oeb</b>(self, mask)</code>
 Disable the output enable pin (OEB) for the clocks.
 **mask** A bit mask of the clock outputs (clkout) to disable OEB pin support for.

 <code>SI5351\_I2C.<b>enable\_output</b>(self, mask)</code>
-Enable the clock output pins
+Enable the clock output pins.
 **mask** A bit mask of the clock outputs (clkout) to enable.

 <code>SI5351\_I2C.<b>init\_clock</b>(self, output, pll, quadrature=False, invert=False, integer\_mode=False, drive\_strength=3)</code>
-Initialize the given clock output
+Initialize the given clock output.
 This method must be called before using set\_freq() on the output since the library needs to know if the output has been setup for quadrature mode.
 **output** The number of the clock output (clkout) to initialize